dfmorrison/pyactup/salience-example.md

     |    0003    |  'h': 1, 'r': 3, 'v': 9 |        5         |           1           |        5         |
     +------------+-------------------------+------------------+-----------------------+------------------+

+It’s not clear how valuable the ground truth is here, since blending is so strongly influenced by the distribution of experiences, as well as their frequencies and recencies, and the details of any similarity functions used, but in the above $v$ is the volume of a circular cylinder of radius $r$ and height $h$, $r^2h$.

 We will compute a blended value for